austinxduong/DNS-automation-lookup-tool/README.md

 (accounting/finance & operations)
 1. Time is a currency that cannot ever be purchased or "buy-back" -- no medium of currency can or will ever buy back TIME.
 If we could, it will never be the original blueprint; financials
 2. Optimize/consolodate repetitive tasks with few human intervention, streamlining operations and reducing overhead costs (COGS account)
-3. High yield on oppurtunity cost; focusing on nuturing HIGH-VALUE business relationships & major functions of DEPT, solving REAL problems, and improving/organizing stragety of business operations; revenue growth
+3. High yield on oppurtunity cost; focusing on nuturing HIGH-VALUE business relationships & major functions of DEPT, solving REAL problems, and improving/organizing stragety of business operations; revenue growth + P/L management

 (IT operations)
 Checks & validtes DNS records for given domain/subdomain: